-In this instance, the focusing tube will not be pre-set before shipping, so the unit must be adjusted to achieve the best possible results with the specific camera being used.
+In this instance, the focusing tube will not be pre-set before shipping, so the unit must be adjusted to achieve the best possible results with the camera being used.
 This should be done (after installation has been completed) as follows:

 - 1. Mount the camera onto the Shamrock spectrograph and start data acquisition. - 2.
 Mount a suitable light source at the entrance slit of the spectrograph (e.g. a Mercury, or Neon discharge lamp). - 3.
 Power the Shamrock on and move the spectrograph to a known spectral line wavelength (e.g. Mercury 435.8 nm or the Neon 585.2 nm line). - 4.
-Loosen the focusing wheel clamp screw. - 5.
+Loosen the tube and clamp screw. - 5.
 Acquire data using the camera and check the image of the light source, or alternatively, the line intensity and shape.
-Slowly rotate the focusing wheel until the sharpest image is achieved.
-It is then necessary to rotate the camera for best alignment, by loosening the screws in the flange as shown in the drawing above and rotate the camera. - 6.
-When complete re-tighten the clamping screw, please refer to "Offset Adjustment Control" on page 46 for details of how to adjust the calibration of the system to the fitted camera.
+Slowly move the tube and camera assembly until the sharpest image is achieved.
+It is then necessary to rotate the camera for best alignment, by loosening the screws in the flange and rotate the camera. - 6.
+When complete re-tighten the clamping screw, please refer to "Offset Adjustment Control" on page 42 for details of how to adjust the calibration of the system to the fitted camera.